 - 1/4 cup brown sugar

-Render bacon over medium heat until crispy.
+- Render bacon over medium heat until crispy.
 Remove half of fat.
+Saute shallot until translucent.
 Add brown sugar and cook until dissolved.
-Add vinegar.
-Blend in a blender or pulse in a food processor until bacon bits have been created.
-Enjoy with Mac and Cheese Balls
+Add vinegar and cook for about 12 minutes.
+Add bacon back in and stir until dissolved.

 As an Amazon Associate, I earn from qualifying purchases

 Nutrition InformationYield 27 Serving Size 1

 Amount Per ServingCalories 67Total Fat 5gSaturated Fat 2gTrans Fat 0gUnsaturated Fat 2gCholesterol 15mgSodium 122mgCarbohydrates 3gFiber 0gSugar 2gProtein 3g